dschmidt2129/fantasy-football-predictor/README.md

 Steps to run:
     1. Install python from https://www.python.org/
+        a. make sure to add the python directory to the user variables path
+        b. add the scripts directory to the system variables path
     2. Install the python extension on vscode
     3. In the terminal, run:
         a. pip install requests
         b. pip install bs4

+To run the application:
+    run main.py in order to start the application